mnot/I-D/stakeholder-rights/draft.md

 --- abstract

-This document proposes a set of guidelines for protocol designers to help balance concerns and conflicts between different stakeholders.
-It also requires the end user to be the highest priority stakeholder in application protocols.
+This document defines a set of guidelines for protocol designers to help balance concerns and conflicts between different stakeholders.
+It also requires the end user to be the highest priority stakeholder in Internet protocols.

 --- middle